 - A guaranteed level of service availability and throughput from your Internet service provider

-- A level of fault-tolerance that allows for essential business continuity of a cloud-based system fails
+- A level of fault-tolerance that allows for essential business continuity if a cloud-based system fails.

 - The ability for the business owner or manager to troubleshoot or or make good communications equipment that has failed